 Lucas Low VL received his bachelor’ degree in Biodiversity Management with first-class honours from the Universiti Malaysia Terengganu in 2010.
 He then earned his PhD with ‘distinction thesis’ from the University of Malaya (UM) in 2013, for his studies on the molecular and biochemical basis of insecticide resistance in medically important group of mosquitoes.
-Following the completion of his PhD study, he was enrolled as a Post-Doctoral Research Fellow for three years at Institute of Biological Sciences, Faculty of Science, UM.
-Currently, he is a senior lecturer at Tropical Infectious Diseases Research and Education Centre (TIDREC), a Higher Institution Centre of Excellence (HICoE) in Malaysia.
+Currently, he is an associate professor at Tropical Infectious Diseases Research and Education Centre (TIDREC), a Higher Institution Centre of Excellence (HICoE) in Malaysia.

-He has strong research networks in both local and international institutions and has authored more than 100 articles in ISI-indexed journals.
+He has strong research networks in both local and international institutions and has authored more than 150 articles in ISI-indexed journals.
 He has been a reviewer of several world-leading scientific journals.
-He is also an Associate Editor of Tropical Biomedicine, an ISI-indexed journal for parasitology, entomology, tropical medicine and other aspects of biomedical research.
+He is an Associate Editor of Tropical Biomedicine and a Section Editor of Parasitology Research, both of which are the WoS indexed journals.

 He is an active member of the Malaysian Society of Parasitology and Tropical Medicine (MSPTM).
 He was the Honorary Assistant Treasurer in 2018/2019, and Honorary Assistant Secretary for 2019/2020.
-He was the organizing committee member for the 54th, 55th and 56th Annual Scientific Conference of the MSPTM, and the chairperson for the pre-conference rodent database workshop.
+Currently, he serves as the Vice-President for 2022/2023.
+He was the organizing committee member for the 54th-59th Annual Scientific Conference of the MSPTM, and the chairperson for the pre-conference rodent database workshop.